sabarishjayaramanRabo/FoodRecipeAPI/Food Recipe API/ReadMe.txt

 Note:
 	The time limit is 90 minutes
-	The sample is created using .NET Core 3.0, but can be changed to any version The URL of the API should be - http://{host}/api/FoodRecipe It should follow the REST guidlines
+	The sample is created using .NET Core 3.0, but can be changed to any version The endpoint of the API should be - http://{host}/api/FoodRecipe It should follow the REST guidlines
 	Proper error handling & design principles should be followed Due to time constraint the below things can be excluded,